 I find the first book to be perfect for beginners and although it’s not as “colorful” as some other books, I still find it to be one of the best resources out there.
 You can also find recordings to go with the books for free on his website.
 The third book in the series was just recently released so you will have plenty to cover if you start with this one.
-Learn more about Korean Made Simple here.
+Learn more about Korean Made Simple here on Amazon.

 If you’ve ever been confused by verbs and how they are conjugated, this book really goes in depth on all of the basic verbs (100 of them in this book) you need to know.